Locals on the job

-JMB Constructions come to the GV Health redevelopment with experience gained working with Lendlease on the Bendigo Hospital.
+JMB Constructions joined the GV Health redevelopment with experience already gained working alongside Lendlease on the Bendigo Hospital.

 Mr Briggs, who employs nine local tradespeople onsite, has been in the building industry for 15 years, working throughout the Goulburn Valley region.

-He says he is excited by the current explosion of projects in the area.
+He said he was excited by the current explosion of projects in the area.

-Managing Director of CPE Construction Damion O’Callaghan is also excited by the opportunities projects like the GV Health redevelopment offer.
+Managing Director of CPE Construction Damion O’Callaghan said he was also excited by the opportunities projects like the GV Health redevelopment offered.

-Mr O’Callaghan, a qualified Civil Engineer with almost 20 years of experience in the construction industry, said he currently has up to 15 people on site, including tradesmen and engineers.
+Mr O’Callaghan, a qualified Civil Engineer with almost 20 years of experience in the construction industry, said he had up to 15 people currently onsite, including tradesmen and engineers.